Meet EPA Researcher Justin Conley, Ph.D.

 What do you think is our biggest scientific challenge in the next 20/50/100 years?

-Ideally, we are moving towards a system where we have chemicals that are effective, but benign and do not cause adverse effects.
+Ideally, we are moving towards a world where we have chemicals that are effective, but benign and do not cause adverse effects.
 Living in a world where chemicals are not causing unintended and detrimental impacts would be the gold standard.
 The problem is that we have already created legacy chemicals that are in the environment and will be there for a very long time, if not effectively forever.

 Whose work in your scientific field are you most impressed by?